UniMath/agda-unimath/src/set-theory/cumulative-hierarchy.lagda.md

 The cumulative hierarchy is a model of set theory.
-Instead of introducing it as a HIT, as in the HoTT Book [1, §10.5], we introduce it's induction principle, following [2].
+Instead of introducing it as a HIT, as in the HoTT Book [1, §10.5], we introduce its induction principle, following [2].

 ## Definitions